-Cohen, Lauren, Andrea Frazzini and Christopher Malloy (2008), "The Small World of Investing: Board Connections and Mutual Fund Returns," Journal of Political Economy 116.

-Grossman, Sanford and Joseph Stiglitz (1980), "On the Impossibility of Informationally Efficient Markets," American Economic Review 70.

-Stein, Jeremy (2008), "Conversations among competitors," American Economic Review 98.

-Abreu, Dilip and Markus Brunnermeier (2003), "Bubble and Crashes," Econometrica 71.
-DeLong J. Bradford, Andrei Shleifer, Lawrence Summers and Robert Waldmann (1990),

-"Noise Trader Risk in Financial Markets," Journal of Political Economy 98.

-Froot, Kenneth A., Emil Dabora (1999), "How are Stock Prices Affected by the Location of Trade?," Journal of Financial Economics 53.

-Hong, Harrison and Jeremy Stein (1999), "A Unified Theory of Underreaction, Momentum Trading and Overreaction in Asset Markets," Journal of Finance 54.

-Shleifer, Andrei and Robert Vishny (1997), The Limits of Arbitrage," Journal of Finance 52.
+- Cohen, Lauren, Andrea Frazzini and Christopher Malloy (2008), "The Small World of Investing: Board Connections and Mutual Fund Returns," Journal of Political Economy 116. - Grossman, Sanford and Joseph Stiglitz (1980), "On the Impossibility of Informationally Efficient Markets," American Economic Review 70. - Stein, Jeremy (2008), "Conversations among competitors," American Economic Review 98. - Abreu, Dilip and Markus Brunnermeier (2003), "Bubble and Crashes," Econometrica 71. - DeLong J. Bradford, Andrei Shleifer, Lawrence Summers and Robert Waldmann (1990), "Noise Trader Risk in Financial Markets," Journal of Political Economy 98.
+Froot, Kenneth A., Emil Dabora (1999), "How are Stock Prices Affected by the Location - Froot, Kenneth A., Emil Dabora (1999), "How are Stock Prices Affected by the Location of Trade?," Journal of Financial Economics 53. - Hong, Harrison and Jeremy Stein (1999), "A Unified Theory of Underreaction, Momentum Trading and Overreaction in Asset Markets," Journal of Finance 54. - Shleifer, Andrei and Robert Vishny (1997), The Limits of Arbitrage," Journal of Finance 52.

-- Micro evidence about consumption and portfolio choice; Mortgage backed securities
+Week 8: Micro evidence about consumption and portfolio choice; Mortgage backed securities

-Ameriks, John, Andrew Caplin and John Leahy (2003), "Wealth Accumulation and the Propensity to Plan," Quarterly Journal of Economics 118.

-Calvet, Laurent E., John Y. Campbell, and Paolo Sodini (2007), "Down or Out: Assessing the Welfare Costs of Household Investment Mistakes," Journal of Political Economy 115.

-Diamond, Douglas W. and Phillip H. Dybvig (1983), "Bank Runs, Deposit Insurance, and Liquidity," Journal of Political Economy 91.

-Hurst, Erik, "Grasshoppers, Ants, and Pre-Retirement Wealth: A Test of Permanent Income Consumers," NBER Working Paper No. 10098.

-Johnson, David S., Jonathan A. Parker and Nicholas S. Souleles, "Household Expenditure and the Income Tax Rebates of 2001," NBER Working Paper No. 10784.
+- Ameriks, John, Andrew Caplin and John Leahy (2003), "Wealth Accumulation and the Propensity to Plan," Quarterly Journal of Economics 118. - Calvet, Laurent E., John Y. Campbell, and Paolo Sodini (2007), "Down or Out: Assessing the Welfare Costs of Household Investment Mistakes," Journal of Political Economy 115. - Diamond, Douglas W. and Phillip H. Dybvig (1983), "Bank Runs, Deposit Insurance, and Liquidity," Journal of Political Economy 91. - Hurst, Erik, "Grasshoppers, Ants, and Pre-Retirement Wealth: A Test of Permanent Income Consumers," NBER Working Paper No. 10098. - Johnson, David S., Jonathan A. Parker and Nicholas S. Souleles, "Household Expenditure and the Income Tax Rebates of 2001," NBER Working Paper No. 10784.

-- Paper presentation

-- Course review
+Week 9: Paper presentation; Course review

+4. Miscellaneous

+I strongly encourage you to ask questions during lectures and office hours.
+If you have special needs to reach me outside the lectures or office hours, however, you may email me.
+I will try to respond to your email in two business days.
+If you don't get my response within two business days, please send me a reminder email.
+When you email me, please prefix the subject header of [FEII] in order to make your email too conspicuous to miss it.